arcmantle/weave/packages/core/library/src/observe/observe.modularization-plan.md

 ## Next steps

-- Proceed with Step 7: Extract `proxy-factory.ts`.
+- Proceed with Step 8: Extract `batch-transaction.ts`.
-  - Move proxy creation and traps (get/set/delete) out of `observe.ts`.
+  - Move `beginBatch`, `commitBatch`, `rollbackBatch`, `batch`, and `transaction`/`transactionAsync` from `observe.ts` into a dedicated module.
-  - Keep Map/Set adapters, array splice semantics, array length shrink handling, and proxy cache invalidation intact.
+  - Keep group ID assignment and `lastUngrouped` clearing semantics identical; integrate with `history` and `undo-redo` as today.
-  - Wire history recording and notifications via existing modules.
-Run map/set, arrays, and proxy-cache tests.
+  - Ensure nested sync/async transactions coalesce into outer batch (existing tests cover this).
+No public API changes.

 ## Completed steps